talkingwallace/ChatGPT-Paper-Reader/README.md

 <p align="center">
   <img src="./img/robot.png" width="100">
 </p>
+# Academic Paper Reader

-This repository provides a simple interface that utilizes the gpt-3.5-turbo model to read academic papers in PDF format locally.
+This repository provides a simple interface that utilizes the `gpt-3.5-turbo` model to read academic papers in PDF format locally.
 You can use it to help you summarize papers, create presentation slides, or simply fulfill tasks assigned by your supervisor.

-## Recent Upates
+## Recent Updates
 - Cut paper by section titles
-- Support handling longer articles and produce summaries for every subsections
+- Support handling longer articles and produce summaries for each subsections
 - Code refactorization

 ## How Does This Work